ovh/docs/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-gb.md

 With an OVHcloud Web Hosting plan, you can choose from a range of [SSL certificate solutions](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external}:

-- a free Let's Encrypt SSL certificate ([included with compatible Web Hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external})
+- A free Let's Encrypt SSL certificate ([included with compatible Web Hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external})
-- a paid SSL certificate ([available as an option with compatible Web Hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external})
+- A paid SSL certificate ([available as an option with compatible Web Hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external})
-- importing an SSL certificate ordered from another provider
+- Importing an SSL certificate ordered from another provider

 To start activating your certificate, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Web Cloud`{.action}.
 Click `Hosting Plans`{.action} and select the plan concerned.
 Click on the `General information`{.action} tab.
 Beneath "SSL certificate", the word "No" should be visible, showing that no SSL certificates have been set up on your Web Hosting plan.